What Are the Laws Regarding Merging Traffic on Texas Highways and Freeways?

 Tips to Avoid Collisions on Texas’ Freeways

-If you were recently involved in a vehicle collision due to someone merging incorrectly, speak to a Houston car accident lawyer now.
+If you were recently involved in an auto accident due to someone merging incorrectly, speak to a Houston car accident lawyer now.
 Our initial consultations are always free!